-After going that route and seeing no lasting results, we changed her dog food to a higher quality food that had better sources of animal protein and less grain.
+After going that route and seeing no lasting results, we changed her dog food to higher quality food with better animal protein sources and no grain.
 That helped quite a bit but not completely.

 We also went from bathing her less often, thinking the soap and water were drying her skin out, to bathing her regularly using natural dog shampoos and finishing up with soothing herbal rinses.
-This had no real effect on her other than she smells better, and she’s in a better mood when she’s regularly bathed.
+This had no real effect on her other than that she smells better and is in a better mood when she’s regularly bathed.

 So here we are in early fall.
 She’s been fine for the most part this year, but in the last few weeks, she’s begun to itch more.
-At this point, my next step is to try to soothe her itchy skin externally and to introduce some beneficial herbs into her diet in hopes of stimulating her body to heal itself.
+At this point, my next step is to try to soothe her itchy skin externally and introduce some beneficial herbs into her diet to stimulate her body to heal.